OneIdentity/safeguard-api-tutorial/spp4-safeguard-ps/safeguard-ps-hol.md

 list of admin roles for the logged in user (hopefully you had some otherwise that command line above will appear to do nothing).

-You may have a situation you want to call SPP, but you don't want to create a session that persists between commands.
+You may have a situation where you want to call SPP, but you don't want to create a session that persists between commands.
 You can do this by passing the `-NoSessionVariable` parameter.
 This time we will also pass in several parameters directly on the command line.